 How Marketing and Sales Interact

-For most companies, marketing teams work to generate leads.
-Employees in marketing create content that brings prospective clients to the sales team.
+For most companies, marketing teams work to generate leads via strategies like sales email, for example.
+Employees in marketing create engaging content that brings prospective clients to the sales team.
 Once potential customers have been introduced to your company through marketing strategies, your sales team needs to sell to them.
 Your business doesn’t make any revenue unless your sales team is successful at selling to these leads.
 Any break in the process causes problems for your bottom line.